 For a mattress to be supportive, it needs to be able to provide a different amount of cushioning to different parts of the body.
 For example, your ankles don’t need the same level of cushioning as your hips.
 When a mattress is responsive, it compresses in proportion to your body’s needs, which helps keep your body aligned and prevents your spine from being contorted in a way that can cause discomfort or pain.

 A major plus of these two mattresses is that they are highly responsive.
 The Hyper-Elastic Polymer in the Purple mattress uses a grid design to be able to offer this kind of proportional support.
 Likewise, the Leesa’s combination of Premium Foam and memory foam is able to let the sleeping surface compress to contour to the body’s needs.

 The biggest different in terms of support is for people who have very sharp pressure points or who weigh over 230 pounds.
 Because the Purple only has 2” of thickness to its comfort layer, it may not be thick enough to give enough cushioning in these instances.
-Instead, the pressure may immediately cause the Smart Comfort Grid to “bottom out,” putting more pressure on the less responsive layer underneath.
+Instead, the pressure may immediately cause the Purple Grid to “bottom out,” putting more pressure on the less responsive layer underneath.
 In the Leesa, on the other hand, the combined thickness of the comfort layer is 3”, giving the mattress a greater ability to accommodate people who are heavier or who have pronounced pressure points.

 Resilience and Bounce